fossasia/open-event-server/README.md

 * Test the application on your machine and explore the admin area.
 The test deployment on Heroku will not give you access to the admin section, where you can switch on/off modules, e.g. ticketing and add keys for services, e.g. storage on S3.
 * If you would like to work on an issue, drop in a comment at the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.

-For more instructions head to the [Wiki](https://github.com/fossasia/open-event-server/wiki).
+For more instructions head over to the [Wiki](https://github.com/fossasia/open-event-server/wiki).

 ## License